tubearchivist/browser-extension/README.md

   - Click on *Load unpacked*
   - Open the folder containing the *manifest.json* file.

+## Compatibility
+- Verify that you are running the latest version of Tube Archivist as the API is under development and will change.
+- For testing this extension between releases, use the *unstable* builds of Tube Archivist, only for your tesing environment.

 ## Help needed
-This is only minimally useful in this state.
-Join us on our Discord and please help us improve that.
+Join us on [Discord](https://discord.gg/AFwz8nE7BK) and help us improve and extend this project.

-## Note:
-- This requires Tube Archivist v0.1.4 or later.